Simplifying the design of multilevel thermal machines using virtual qubits: Example: Improving a laser with population inversion

 For a more realistic situation with photon losses through an additional environment at temperature $T_\mathrm{en}$ that interacts with the lasing transition, the additional coupling $Q_{\mathrm{en}}$ competes with the rates to the virtual qubits.
 Namely, the steady state of the three-level system explicitly depends on those rates, and therefore the optimal virtual temperatures are no longer the same as the ideal lossless case.
-In analogy to Eq.~\eqref{eq:steady_3}, the steady state of the target qutrit reads
+Accordingly, it is unclear whether the population ratio $p_1/p_0$ in the proposed scheme is still larger than in the typical scheme for fixed bath temperatures.
+Thus, we will compare $p_1/p_0$ in both of the schemes assuming photon losses.
+Note that these additional losses on the lasing transition are not meant to describe the lasing process (which is a coherent process) but the action of any dissipative processes acting on the lasing transition.
+Those counteract the build-up of the population inversion and therefore reduce the lasing performance.